MaciAC/VideoEditor/README.md

 TODOS:
 - ✅ Create new vertical video by changing takes among the multitake synched videos.
 - ✅ Use multiprocessing in FileManager.
+- ✅ Change takes at the rythm of the music.
+- ✅ Use logging
+- ✅ Refactor to Sync videos shorter than audio reference:
+    - ✅ use start_offset to get candidate videos per segment and
+    - ✅ use finish_offset to get candidate videos per segment
 - 🚧 Allow to execute command with various parameters.
-- Refactor to Sync videos shorter than audio reference:
-    - ✅ use start_offset to get candidate videos per segment and
-    - use finish_offset to get candidate videos per segment
 - Use Object detection to choose vertical subtakes from videos.
 - Video effects/transitions
 - Allow to use an extra folder with gifs...
-- Change takes at the rythm of the music.
-- Use logging